surthgide/thesis/text/1_sec.typ

 $ dv(x^a, s, 2) + tensor(Gamma, +a, -b, -c) dv(x^b, s) dv(x^c, s) = lambda (u) dv(x^a, s) $

-If the curve is re-parametrized uding a new parameter $s$ so that $lambda (s) equiv 0$, the formula for affine geodesics can be expressed as
+If the curve is re-parametrized using a new parameter $s$ so that $lambda (s) equiv 0$, the formula for affine geodesics becomes

 $ dv(x^a, s, 2) + tensor(Gamma, +a, -b, -c) dv(x^b, s) dv(x^c, s) = 0 $